Getting started with ML-powered Amazon Connect forecasting, capacity planning, and scheduling

 Contact centers represent one of the most important touch points for businesses to resolve customer issues.
 When customers need assistance, it is critical for contact centers to have the right agents available to provide a positive customer experience.
 Ensuring the right agents are staffed at the right time requires contact center managers to consider an often overwhelming number of factors, like uneven contact volume patterns, agent attrition, regional labor laws, and more.
 To solve for this, some organizations use spreadsheets to manually forecast customer demand and schedule agents accordingly, which is labor intensive and inefficient.
 Others rely on expensive and difficult-to-integrate third-party solutions that still deliver a disjointed experience.
 We believe contact centers, irrespective of their size, need these native capabilities to efficiently staff and optimize agent schedules.
 This helps them improve both customer experience and agent experience while managing their operational costs, 75% of which are driven by staffing (per an FCBCO report).

 We are excited to announce the general availability of Amazon Connect forecasting, capacity planning, and scheduling, a new set of ML-powered capabilities that make it easier for contact center managers to accurately predict customer service workloads, determine ideal staffing levels, and schedule agents accordingly, and ensure agents are performing their duties as scheduled.
 These new capabilities help companies easily optimize staffing across the whole contact center to deliver a positive experience for both customers and agents.
-Amazon Connect forecasting, capacity planning, and scheduling are available the US East (N. Virginia), US West (Oregon), Europe West (London), and Asia Pacific Southeast (Sydney) AWS Regions.
+Amazon Connect forecasting, capacity planning, and scheduling are available the US East (N. Virginia), US West (Oregon), Canada (Central), Europe West (London), and Asia Pacific Southeast (Sydney) AWS Regions.

 You can enable Amazon Connect forecasting, capacity planning and scheduling for your Amazon Connect instance directly from the AWS Console with just one click!